 I love to write.
-Most people, who hear me speak or visit The Radiance Foundation’s website, know of my passion for words.
+Most people who hear me speak or visit The Radiance Foundation’s website know of my passion for words.
 I credit my mom, an avid reader, for instilling in me such a love for reading and writing.
 As an adoptee, I found poetry to be a powerful way to express my soul—my joys, my anguish, my defeats and my victories.
 The outlet of poetry naturally led to songwriting.
-I’ve penned a lot of songs about faith, race, love, and loss over the years.
-With my background in sound production, I enjoyed crafting the melodies and harmonies.
+I’ve penned a lot of songs about faith, race, love and loss over the years.
+With my background in sound design, I enjoyed crafting the melodies and harmonies.
 I used to pull all-nighters laying down layers of vocal tracks, trying to get what I was feeling to come to life.

 Could I, somehow, express my deep gratitude to my birthmom in a song?
 What would I say?
 How could I say it?
 My heart pounded with the thought of the possibility that maybe, one day, she might hear it.